-Windshield Washer Fluid Spray May be a Source of Legionnaires Disease
+Windshield Washer Fluid Potential Source of Legionnaires Disease

 "Washer fluid spray can release potentially dangerous numbers of these bacteria into the air.
 These results suggest that automobiles may serve as a source of transmission for Legionella infections," says Otto Schwake, a doctoral student at Arizona State University, who presented the research.